iotaledger/documentation-platform/docs/getting-started/0.1/tutorials/send-your-first-data-transaction-with-nodejs.md

 If you know the URL of an IRI node, you can send it a transaction.
 In this example we use the URL of an IRI node on the IOTA Devnet network and use the [`getNodeInfo()` method](https://github.com/iotaledger/iota.js/blob/next/api_reference.md#module_core.getNodeInfo) to check that the IRI node is online.

-1. In the terminal, create a working directory called iota-example:
+1. In the terminal, create a working directory called iota-example
     ```bash
     mkdir iota-example && cd iota-example
     ```

-2. Change into the iota-example directory and use npm to install the required Node.js libraries:
+2. Change into the iota-example directory and use npm to install the required Node.js libraries
     ```bash
     cd iota-example
     npm install @iota/core @iota/converter --save